pukalo19/Bellabeat-Case-Study-Google-Capstone-R/README.md

 **Stakeholders:**

 * Urška Sršen: Cheif Creative Officer of bellabeat and cofounder
-* Sando Mur: Cofounder of bellabear and mathematician
+* Sando Mur: Cofounder of bellabeat and mathematician

 **Guiding questions for analysis**
 1. What are some trends in smart device usage?